chiiya/filament-access-control/README.md

 php artisan vendor:publish --tag="filament-access-control-config"
 ```

-Optionally, you can publish the translations using
+Optionally, you can publish the translations with:

 ```bash
 php artisan vendor:publish --tag="filament-access-control-translations"
 ```

-Optionally, you can publish the views using
+Optionally, you can publish the views with:

 ```bash
 php artisan vendor:publish --tag="filament-access-control-views"